tarsil/saffier/docs/queries/queries.md

 rows = await q1.union(q2).order_by("email").values(["id", "email"])
 ```

-Like Edgy, Saffier applies ordering, offset, and limit to the outer combined result, not to the
+Saffier applies ordering, offset, and limit to the outer combined result, not to the individual
-individual branch orderings.
-Add an explicit `order_by()` when you need deterministic pagination or
+branch orderings.
+Add an explicit `order_by()` when you need deterministic pagination or comparison
-comparison semantics.
+semantics.

 ### Row locking